William12556/pi-netconfig/governance/governance.md

     - Framework does not control: how the built software operates
     - Example: \<project name\> uses this framework for development but is a standalone Python application at runtime
   - 1.1.4 Architecture
-    - Claude Desktop: Plan and control: design, change, test and launching of code generation
+    - Claude Desktop (domain 1): Plan and control: design, change, test and launching of code generation
-    - Claude Code: Execute: code generation
+    - Claude Code (domain 2): Execute: code generation
   - 1.1.5 Forbidden
     - Both domains: Unrequested creation, addition, removal or change of source code and documents is forbidden
   - 1.1.6 Constraints